ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/5sVds9j.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we will filter SSH traffic using Wireshark.
-By now, you should have a basic understanding of how to navigate Wireshark.
-To proceed, open the command prompt on your Windows machine and establish an SSH connection to the Linux machine using the command: ssh labuser2@10.0.0.5.
-Once this command is executed, Wireshark will display the SSH traffic, allowing you to observe and analyze it in real time.You can type "exit" to end the linux SSH connection when you're done.
+Next, we’ll focus on filtering SSH traffic using Wireshark.
+At this point, you should already be somewhat familiar with navigating Wireshark’s interface.
+To get started, open the Command Prompt on your Windows computer and initiate an SSH connection to the Linux machine by typing the following command: ssh labuser2@10.0.0.5.
+Once the connection is established, Wireshark will begin capturing and displaying the SSH traffic, giving you the opportunity to monitor and analyze it in real time.
+When you’re finished, simply type exit to close the SSH session with the Linux machine.
 </p>
 <br />